Kim Kardashian Expecting Third Baby In January, Source Hints At Twins Possibly Being On The Way

 TMZ reveals that the surrogate will get close to $50,000 for carrying the couple’s child, which is due late January, along with any other expenses that will lead up prior to the baby’s birth.

-It’s added that Kim Kardashian and her husband have given their surrogate an extensive list of things that she is prohibited from doing whilst pregnant, which includes sharing details to the press, drinking, smoking, drugs, no hot tubs, dye her hair or eat raw fish.
+It’s added that Kim Kardashian and her husband have given their surrogate an extensive list of things that she is prohibited from doing whilst pregnant, which includes sharing details to the press, drinking, smoking, drugs, no hot tubs, dye her hair, or eat raw fish.

 It’s further noted that if the surrogate was to conceive twins, she would be receiving an additional $5,000.
 Whether or not twins are expected is unclear at this point, but Kim Kardashian will definitely be welcoming at least one child into the world in January.